I need help/advice as to how to obtain a decent paying full-time job.

 The first thing I would be asking myself is this: How much do I enjoy freelance sports writing?

-Forget for a moment that it isn’t making you much money and focus entirely on how much you really love the work.
+Forget for a moment that it isn’t making you much money and focus entirely on the question ‘how much you really love the work?’

-If you really enjoy this type of work and you think you are good at it, then eventually you should begin to see a good income materialize.
+If you really enjoy this type of work and you think you are good at it, then eventually you will begin to see a good income materialize but you should understand that this will take time and you will come up against some difficulties-this is how we hone our craft and how average people become great.

 The problem in the meantime then becomes how do I produce income from other work until such a time as my freelance sports writing earns me a good living.